Islamic State beheadings: Jihadi John

-Sky News spoke to a defector member of Islamic State, who claimed he witnessed Mohammed Emwazi, known as Jihadi John, murder Japanese hostage Kenji Goto.
+Sky News spoke to a defector, from the Islamic State, who claimed he witnessed Mohammed Emwazi, known as Jihadi John, murder Japanese hostage Kenji Goto.
 He is the only person to admit seeing Emwazi kill.
-The Islamic State said Emwazi was employed as the chief killer of foreign hostages.
+The Islamic State said that Emwazi was employed as the chief killer of foreign hostages.

-The Islamic State claimed foreign hostages captured and murdered by the group were subjected to numerous mock executions until the procedure became normal, which, it has been suggested, was why many hostages appeared calm in execution videos published online by the group.
+The Islamic State claimed foreign hostages captured and murdered by the group were subjected to numerous mock executions until the mock procedure became normal, which, it has been suggested, was why many hostages appeared calm in execution videos published online by the group.
 The Islamic State said the hostages were beheaded later.

 2014 Australian counter-terrorism raids

-In a pre-dawn police raid on September 18, 2014, Australian law enforcement detained 15 individuals in Sydney and Brisbane who were allegedly plotting a "demonstration execution".
-The purported plan was to kidnap a random resident of Sydney and behead the individual on camera, draped in the black flag of the Islamic State.
+In a pre-dawn police raid on 18 September 2014, Australian law enforcement detained 15 individuals in Sydney and Brisbane who were allegedly plotting a "demonstration execution".
+The detainees' purported plan was to kidnap a random resident of Sydney and behead the individual on camera, draped in the black flag of the Islamic State.
 The beheading did not occur.

-Theresa May assassination plan
+Theresa May assassination plot

 In November 2017, Naa'imur Zakariyah Rahman planned to detonate bombs and behead the then British prime minister Theresa May in the name of Islamic State.
 He was arrested before he could do so and convicted in 2018.

 Beheading of a child in Mozambique

-In March 2021, Save the Children, a UK-based aid group, reported the beheading of a 12 year old child by ISIL-linked militants.
+In March 2021, Save the Children, a UK-based aid group, reported the beheading of a 12-year-old child by IS-linked militants.